 The non-alcoholic “quasi-popsicle,” as Sun reporter Hallie Miller calls it, “consists of a peppermint stick wedged inside 1/2 of a lemon.”

-The pageant, which includes providers, workshops, lectures, and other family-friendly sports, runs Friday through Sunday, eleven a.M.
+The pageant includes providers, workshops, lectures, and other family-friendly sports and runs Friday through Sunday, eleven a.m.
 To 8 p.M.
 At Mount Vernon Place.

 A homemade cocktail on the Lord Baltimore Skybar *after* the Tattoo Arts Convention

-The 12th Annual Baltimore Tattoo Arts Convention this weekend will convey 900 tattoo artists to the Baltimore Convention Center downtown, in which attendees can get inked up on the website and meet celebrities from “Black Ink” and “Tattoo Nightmares.”
+This weekend, the 12th Annual Baltimore Tattoo Arts Convention will bring 900 tattoo artists to the Baltimore Convention Center downtown, where attendees can get inked up on the website and meet celebrities from “Black Ink” and “Tattoo Nightmares.”

-The occasion will feature meals companies — including crab cakes — and Convention Center concessions.
+The occasion will feature food companies, including crab cakes and Convention Center concessions.
 But ingesting and tattoos is a recipe for catastrophe, so the fine move might be to move over in a while to the Lord Baltimore Hotel, whose Skybar — one of the handiest rooftop bars in the town — just opened for the season.

-The Skybar at the 19th ground serves up homemade cocktails and a menu of light bites.
-The tattoo conference hours are Friday 2 p.M.
-To 11 p.M., Saturday at 11 a.M.
-To midnight and Sunday eleven a.M.
+The Skybar at the 19th ground serves homemade cocktails and a menu of light bites.
+The tattoo conference hours are Friday at 2 p.m.
+To 11 p.m., Saturday at 11 a.m.
+To midnight and Sunday, eleven a.m.
 To eight p.M.
 Tickets to the convention fee $20 according to today or $forty for a three-day bypass.
 Children under 12 are free.

 A mint julep at some stage in the Kentucky Derby